migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### ChainSync.NodeToClient.Recieve.IntersectNotFound

-> The reply to the consumer that no intersection was found: none of thepoints the consumer supplied are on the producer chain.
+> The reply to the consumer that no intersection was found: none of the points the consumer supplied are on the producer chain.
 >  The message also tells the consumer about the head point of the producer.

 From current configuration: